 There are two types of limited pay whole life policies to be aware of, participating and non-participating.

-A participating whole life insurance policy offers policyholders the chance to participate in the company’s profits through dividends.
-Dividends are considered return of premium paid for tax purposes, and are therefore not included as income.
+Instead, we typically recommend a participating whole life insurance policy, which offers policyholders the chance to participate in the company’s profits through dividends.
+Dividends are considered return of premium and are normally not included as taxable income.

 Whole life insurance dividends can be used for: